openvinotoolkit/openvino/docs/dev/dev_doc_guide.md

 ## ***docs/*** folder content

-Docs folder should contain media content for the developer documentation and dedicated pages with detailed information about component features.
+Docs folder should contain pages with a detailed description of the component features and media content for the developer documentation.
+Make sure that the pages in this folder provide information directly related to the topic.
+It is better to provide information about additional topics in a separate file and make a reference to it.
-Pages in this folder also shouldn't be overloaded by information, each page should provide information only which is related with original topic.
-If we need to provide some additional information it should be a reference to the separate file which user can open and get all necessary information about this additional topic.

 ## Approaches for the documentation development